J. S. Bach Well-Tempered Clavier (animated graphical scores)

 made using the Roland VP-550 vocoder, some using the Conductor Program (aka tapper), and

-some produced synthetically.
-Asterisk (*) indicates the version selected for the YouTube playlist.
+asterisk (*) indicates which one is included selected for the YouTube playlist.